samunplugged/aem-clientlib-webpack-plugin/README.md

           "build/dist/templates/main.js.map",
           // you can also pass objects like below:
           {
-            src: "js/legacy-code", // you may want to copy code outside of build system
+            src: "../legacy-code/js/", // you may want to copy code from outside of build system
             excludeFromTxt: true, // you may want to exclude it from txt file (optional: by default all files will be included) dest:'../legacy-code' // here by using two dots we will ensure its copied at same level as js folder being created
           }